Faculty Profile, Samantha Hansen Early Childhood & Lower School Visual Art Teacher

 Inquiry-based learning is an important tenant of an IB World School.
 How do you incorporate that into your classroom?

 I think it’s important to expose students to all different work from all different places, so they have a well-rounded view of the art world.
-That's something about IB education and Léman’s mission specifically, “Each Student, Future Prepared,” that I think pertains to fine arts.
 Every student isn't going to be a professional artist, but you can bring the skills you’re learning here to any future career.
+That's something about the IB philosophy, and Léman's mission, "Each Student, Future Prepared" which particularly pertains to fine arts.
 They are learning how to communicate and collaborate.
 Creative problem-solving skills are so important, and you're doing that every time that you're making a work of art, you're learning about different cultures, you're learning about different artists from different places.
 You're learning how to kind of reflect on yourself and reflect on your practice and create a practice for yourself, especially with the older groups in fourth and fifth grade, we're working on setting deadlines and collaboration and reflecting.
 These are skills that they will continue to use throughout their entire lives.

 Why do you think arts education is important at a young age?

 At a young age, children are more willing to take risks.
 Creativity and imagination flourish at a young age, everything is exciting and fascinating, and I think it's important to hone in on that and to not let that go.
 And instead of stifling it at a young age to watch it grow and blossom and tangle off in weird ways.
 I think art can also be a tool for a lot of students to express themselves.
 Maybe if a young child is not particularly verbal, art gives them a way to express themselves.